Garrett, Wilson lead No. 23 Kansas past Kansas State 59-41

 The Wildcats have lost a school-record 13 straight games and Kansas has won four straight games by double digits.

-It was also the second-fewest points allowed by a Self-coached team in conference play (Nebraska scored 39 in 2007).
-It was the fewest points scored by Kansas State since at least 2003.

-The teams were abysmal from 3-point range, with Kansas going 4 for 16 and Kansas State at 3 for 24, including two in the final minutes.
+The teams were abysmal from the 3-point line, with Kansas going 4 for 16 and Kansas State at 3 for 24, including two in the final minutes.

-''I don't know why our shooting was so off tonight,'' Kansas State coach Bruce Weber said. ''I thought we did well on the defensive end, but we need to have poise shooting.
-Maybe it was we wanted this one so bad, but we needed to relax.''

 The Wildcats got a boost from Dajuan Gordon, who scored a team-high 12 points.
 It was his first game since Jan.
 30, when he left a game with a foot injury.